Physics-Informed Neural Network Models for EMT Simulators: Neural Networks Integration

-In this work, we integrate PINNs into simulation frameworks to reduce the computational burden of specific components and accelerate simulations.
-To provide accurate approximations that add value, PINNs require rigorous training with a detailed understanding of the models they capture.
-One of the main aspects to consider is the input domain: PINNs are very accurate at interpolating dynamics within the ranges for which they are trained, but if operating points during a simulation fall beyond the training range, the outputs will quickly become inaccurate.
-Therefore, on the implementation side, it is essential to verify whether the inputs queried fall within the learned range.
+To provide accurate approximations, NNs require rigorous training with a detailed understanding of the components they capture.
+One of the main aspects to consider is the input domain: NNs are very accurate at interpolating dynamics within the ranges for which they are trained, but if operating points during a simulation fall outside those ranges, the approximations quickly become inaccurate.
+Therefore, on the implementation side, it is critical to verify that the queried inputs are within the learned range.
 A second relevant aspect concerns parameters.
-PINNs are not as flexible as traditional numerical methods because they are bound to upfront training.
-Thus, the simulation parameters used in training become fixed for deployment.
-If any of these parameters need to change in simulations, those parameters should also become PINN inputs.
-PINNs can capture several inputs and outputs, with the maximum number set by the architecture.
-Finally, PINNs present limits on how much they can learn based on their architecture and training structure.
-Training balances how many dynamics are captured and how to parametrize the training details.
+The simulation parameters used in training become fixed for deployment, unlike with traditional numerical methods where they can be directly tweaked.
+Thus, if any of the parameters need to change during simulations, they should be included as NN inputs.
+Finally, NNs have limits on how much they can learn and the number of inputs and outputs, which are determined by their architecture and training resources.
+Training balances the NN's capacity with the complexity of the captured dynamics.